estnzhrn/academic-website/content/authors/admin/_index.md

 title: Eliza Stenzhorn
 ---

-I am a Postdoctoral Researcher at the [ZEW](https://www.zew.de/) -- Leibniz Centre for European Economic Research in Mannheim.
+I am currently a Postdoctoral Researcher at the [ZEW](https://www.zew.de/) -- Leibniz Centre for European Economic Research in Mannheim.
 I also co-coordinate the [Mannheim Centre for Competition and Innovation](https://www.macci-mannheim.eu/macci-mannheim-centre-for-competition-and-innovation/home) (MaCCI).

+I am an applied microeconomist.
+My research interests lie at the intersection of behavioral economics and industrial organization, with a focus on the economic implications of digital transformation.
+Methodologically, I work with observational data and conduct (online) lab and field experiments.

 You can download my CV {{< staticref "pdf/cv-eliza-stenzhorn.pdf" "newtab" >}}here{{< /staticref >}}.